pulp-platform/dumpling/docs/architecture.rst

          value depends on the module under test.
 :"default": The default value that should be assigned to the pin if the
             driver doesn't assign a different value.
+:"type": The directionality of the signal with valid values: ``'input'``,
+         ``'outut'`` and ``'inout'``.

 .. _state_character:
 The State Character
 """""""""""""""""""

-A the the very core, a vector is nothing more than a mapping of a *state character* (an ASCII character like '0', '1' or 'X') to a specific *pin* for a given instance of time (e.g. a single clock period).
+At the the very core, a vector is nothing more than a mapping of a *state character* (an ASCII character like '0', '1' or 'X') to a specific *pin* for a given period of time (e.g. a single clock period).
 The state character is translated to a waveform using the *wavetable* you definer in your ASIC tester setup e.g. a rising edge followed by a falling edge in the case of a clock signal or a sampling edge shortly before the next rising edge of the related